-New York faces COVID-19 onslaught as state's dead nears 9/11 toll
+New York state's COVID-19 death toll nears 9/11 level

 More than 25% of the 6,058 U.S. coronavirus deaths tallied by Johns Hopkins University as of Friday morning were in New York City.
 Infections in the United States totaling 240,000 account for about 24% of the more than 1 million cases worldwide.

-“We all know New York is bad but we know the worst is yet to come,” said Naila Shereen, an internal medicine specialist who rotates through various hospitals in New York.
+He described tents set up outside hospitals to help contain an increasing influx of patients.
+“In those same tents, I saw too much pain, loneliness, and death.
+People dying alone.”

+In neighboring New Jersey, Governor Phil Murphy ordered that all flags be lowered to half-staff for as long as the emergency remains in effect to honor those lost to the coronavirus.
+He said New Jersey, which has more than 29,000 cases, was the first state to take such a measure.

 New York City and state have both complained that federal resources have not reached them quickly enough, but Cuomo said Trump responded swiftly to a request he made on Thursday that a makeshift hospital at a Manhattan convention center be allowed to take in patients with the COVID-19 disease.

-The Federal Emergency Management Agency had opposed the change from treating only non-COVID-19 patients, Cuomo said.
+Initially it was set up to treat all other patients.

 “I thank the president for doing it.
 He did it despite the fact that the federal agencies were not eager to do it, and he did it quickly,” Cuomo said.
 “It’s a big deal for us.”

-New statistics on Friday confirmed that hundreds of thousands of Americans had lost their jobs because of the pandemic, although economists say the real figure is far more than that because huge swathes of the U.S. economy began shutting down last month to avoid spreading the virus.
+New statistics on Friday confirmed that hundreds of thousands of Americans had lost their jobs because of the pandemic, although economists say the real figure is far more than that because huge swaths of the U.S. economy began shutting down last month to avoid spreading the virus.

 U.S. employers cut 701,000 jobs last month, ending a record 113 straight months of employment growth, the Labor Department said.
 In the last two weeks, nearly 10 million workers have filed for jobless benefits.